If you’re concerned about your child’s vocabulary, there are many at-home ways to boost it.

 1. Describe the word.

-Provide a description of the new word.
-For example, maybe you’re teaching your child the new word merchant, which is common in upper elementary social studies textbooks.
+Provide a description of each new word you introduce.
+For example, maybe you’re teaching your child the word merchant, which is common in upper elementary social studies textbooks.
 You can talk with your child about the local merchants in your town.
 What kinds of stores are in your town?
 What do they sell?

 2. Say it your way.

-Once you’ve described a new word, ask him to come up with his own way to describe it.
-For example, after explaining how fortunate you are to have such a nice family, your son might explain how fortunate he is to have the latest video game.
+Once you’ve described a new word, it helps to ask kids to come up with their own way to describe it.
+For example, after explaining how fortunate you are to have such a nice family, your son or daughter might explain how fortunate they feel to have the latest video game.

 3. Act it out.

-By acting out a word, your child better understands it.
+By acting out a word, your child is bound to better understand it.
 This may be particularly helpful if your child has lots of energy and loves to run around.
-The new word frolic can come alive through jumping around like a puppy, a goat or a lamb.
-Why not bring it outdoors as well?
+The new word frolic, for example, can come alive through jumping around like a puppy, goat, or lamb.
+Why not bring the fun outdoors as well?
+Frolic in the garden, yard or along the sidewalk.

 4. Quick draw.

 Get some pencils and paper.
-Without using words, draw a quick sketch of the new word.
-You might decide to represent the new word reluctant by drawing a person standing at the edge of swimming pool with only one toe in the water.
-Your child, who is reluctant to eat vegetables, might draw of a big bowl of broccoli.
+Without using actual words, draw a quick sketch of what the new word is.
+For the word, reluctant, you might decide to represent it by drawing a person standing at the edge of swimming pool with only one toe in the water.
+Your child, who is reluctant to eat vegetables, might draw a big bowl of broccoli and a frown face next to it.

 5. Analyze this.

-Teach him the meanings of common prefixes, suffixes and
+Teach your child the meanings of common prefixes, suffixes and

 .
 For example, the prefix multi- means many and the suffix -less means not or without.
 Geo is a root word that means earth, as in geology.
-Recognizing these patterns helps with meaning.
+Recognizing these patterns will help your child with word meanings and understanding.

-Using a list of new words, ask your child to write a story.
+Using a list of new words, ask your child to be an author and write a story.
 In order to do this well, your child will need to use all of the words correctly.
-Bringing words together from a list will take imagination.
-Encourage your child to be creative.
+Bringing words together into story-form from a list will take imagination.
+Encourage your child to be creative and have fun.

 7. Tell me once, tell me twice…

-Use the new word often.
-For the new word essential, you might talk about what is essential to pack for a camping trip or discuss what is essential for happiness.
-A checklist of essential chores might help remind your child to walk the dog, do his homework and clean his room before dinner.
+Use the new word all the time.
+So, if the word is essential, you might talk about what is essential to pack for a camping trip or have a discussion about what is essential for happiness.
+A checklist of essential chores might help remind your child to walk the dog, do homework and set the table before dinner.